kaleidos/grails-postgresql-extensions/README.md

 Release Notes
 -------------

+* 0.4 - 28/Oct/2013 - Add support to Hstore.
+It's only possible to save and get, but no queries has been implemented.
 * 0.3 - 18/Sep/2013 - Add support to define the schema name for the sequences
 * 0.2 - 25/Aug/2013 - Support for arrays of Enums with automatic serialization/deserialization to ordinal integer value.
 Thanks to Matt Feury!
 * 0.1.1 - 22/Jul/2013 - Some refactors of the code.
 No functionality added.